-Great Life Grain Free dry dog food receives the Advisor’s top rating of 5 stars.
+Great Life Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

-The Great Life Grain Free product line includes 3 dry dog foods… each claimed to meet AAFCO nutrient profiles for all life stages.
+The Great Life Grain Free product line lists three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.